 To get suggestions regarding wine, associated food, and tasting guides, a consumer has to point the mobile camera at the label, and it instantly gives all the mentioned information.

 Bar and restaurants start implementing AR

-Mirage AR is an entertainment augmented reality cocktail menu that showcases new possibilities for immersive dining.
+Mirage AR is an augmented reality entertainment cocktail menu that showcases new possibilities for immersive dining.

-To get started, bar visitors have to download the app and then scan mobile camera over a cocktail glass.
-Once done, the app will fill customer’s screen with colorful displays, frames, and illusions.
+To get started, bar visitors have to download the AR app and then scan mobile camera over a cocktail glass.
+Once done, the app will fill the customer’s screen with colorful displays, frames, and illusions.